ekzyis/ekzyis/content/pqc-vs-mtu/index.md

 sn_id: 1037999
 ---

+**Update Aug 07, 2025:**

+_I figured out that my MTU was too high.
+The Arch Wiki mentions the problem [here](https://wiki.archlinux.org/title/WireGuard#Adjusting_the_MTU_value):_

+> In certain cases larger MTU values can lead to unstable or intermittent connection because of unreliable Path MTU discovery (PMTU) along the route.

+_After I set the MTU of the virtual network interface to 1380, the problems went away._

+---

 For a long time, I couldn't figure out why I couldn't access my self-hosted [vaultwarden](https://github.com/dani-garcia/vaultwarden) instance in a VPN via the browser (Brave) sometimes even though I could always access it fine via cURL or the Bitwarden CLI.
 When it didn't work, the site would just load until the connection times out.

 **But today, I figured it out a little bit more: Post-Quantum Cryptography in the TLS v1.3 handshake made the packets so big that my network interface must have choked—or something like that.**